mbrooker/mbrooker-blog/_posts/2024-02-12-parameters.md

 const centerX = canvas.width / 2;
 const centerY = canvas.height / 2;

-// This is an extremely inefficient O(N^2) way to make Zipf-distributed numbers, but it works OK function generateZipf(s, N) {
+// This is an extremely inefficient O(N^2) way to make Zipf-distributed numbers, but it works OK.
+This approach
+//  is based on generating the empirical CDF, then sampling from it directly using the O(N) method. function generateZipf(s, N) {
     // Calculate Zipfian constants for normalization
     let c = 0;